Blashford Lakes nature reserve

 Opening times

 This reserve is spectacular in the winter, when huge flocks of overwintering birds fly onto the lakes to roost.
-Spring is also a great time to visit, when warblers are singing and the daffodils are in bloom.About the reserve
+Spring is a great time to see warblers and the wild daffodils in flower.
+Summer for observing many dragonfly species.

 Blashford Lakes has its very own Education Centre, a hive of activity and learning, fully equipped with a large classroom, toilet facilities and two mobility scooters which can be hired out by prior arrangement.
+We have reviewed our COVID-19 precautions and are open for booked groups to visit us in line with current Government guidance.
 To find out more, please visit the Blashford Lakes Education Centre webpage.

 Contact us